Pause or cancel peptide therapy

 Can I cancel online peptide therapy anytime?

 Cancellation terms vary by clinic, membership, pharmacy status, shipment cutoff, and financing agreement.
-Before canceling, ask whether the change stops billing only, cancels a refill, ends follow-up access, or affects an active prescription decision.
+Before canceling, ask whether the change stops billing only, cancels a refill, ends follow-up access, affects records access, or changes an active prescription decision.
 Keep written confirmation.

 Is pausing a peptide refill the same as stopping treatment?